 Next up?
 There is always more to learn.
 Here are some other good trailer axle related articles:

-Read about Trailer Axle Overhang, and why that is important.
+Read about Trailer Axle Overhang, and why that is important to know.
 Also, the article comparing a single axle with tandem axles for the same capacity.

 Good Luck With Your Projects!